THE FIRST SIGNS OF PREGNANCY

 There is a lot going on inside your body, your hormone levels are all over the place.

-You might be worried about your baby, how you will tell your family and friends or even your work place this all adds to your mood.
+You might be worried about your baby, or concerned about how you will tell your family and friends or even your work place, this all adds to your mood and can cause feelings of stress.

 Your life has just taken a whole new turn around so it is understandable that you could be feeling somewhat unsure of things.